Canfranc International railway station: Description

 The site includes a large Spanish steam locomotive depot, two sheds for the transshipment of freight between French and Spanish trains (now the new station), various other outbuildings and a resultant extensive layout of tracks.
 There is also an array of underground passages running across the site, some of which remain accessible.
-Part of the station was considered to be French territory; a school was established in the village for the children of its French staff.
+As of 2025, much of the infrastructure surrounding the station, including grain silos and warehouses, was derelict.